frasermarlow/tap-bls/README.md

 **THESE PARAMETERS HAVE NOT BEEN IMPLEMENTED AS OF YET AND WILL BE IGNORED!**
 Parameter |  description |  values accepted
 ----------|--------------|-----------------
-*calculations*  | provides 1,3,6 and 12 month changes in the data in both net and percentage format |   will accept "true" or "false"
+*calculations*  | provides 1,3,6 and 12 month changes in the data in both net and percentage format.
+If selected, these 6 additional datapoints will e included in separate columns. |   will accept "true" or "false"
-*annualaverage* | brings in additional data the BLS provides |   will accept "true" or "false" *aspects*       | Returns data series aspect data in the format `[{'name': 'Standard Error', 'value': '0.1', 'footnotes': [{}]}]`.
+*annualaverage* | If selected, an annual data series will include a `M13` datapoint with the annual average value. |   will accept "true" or "false"
+*aspects*       | Returns data series aspect data in the format `[{'name': 'Standard Error', 'value': '0.1', 'footnotes': [{}]}]`.
 Not many BLS series include this. |   will accept "true" or "false"